rbranson/twerk/README.md

 # Twerk

-_twerk_ is a node.js module that makes sending and receiving messages on a stream a breeze.
+_twerk_ is a node.js module that makes sending and receiving messages on a stream a piece of cake.

 ## Installation